codemarc/ntmfs/2022/0309/README.md

 # [Wed Mar 9, 2021](../../README.md)

+## Health

+Recently my doctor insisted that I start taking omega-3 fatty acids.
+A quick [google search](https://www.google.com/search?q=omega+3+acid+benefits) reveals so many articles touting the benefits of omega-3 fatty acids, I wonder why I didnt start earlier.
+Any time will tell if this works for me and I will share in this space.

+---

 ## Infrastructure as Code

 Infrastructure as Code (IaC) is the management of infrastructure (networks, virtual machines, load balancers, and connection topology) in a descriptive model, using a version control same versioning as the Dev team uses for source code.